Papers should be submitted to firstname.lastname@example.org.

 Before you submit your extended essay or scholarly article, please ensure your manuscript is ready for submission.
 Papers submissions that do not meet these recommendations will be returned.

 License and Publishing Agreement

-Authors are required to sign a License and Publishing Agreement, when an essay is accepted for publication, retaining copyright while allowing the Art Style Magazine to publish under the terms of that agreement.
+Authors are required to sign a License and Publishing Agreement, when a paper is accepted for publication, retaining copyright while allowing the Art Style Magazine to publish under the terms of that agreement.
 Authors of Art Style Magazine are invited to accept and agree to be bound by the terms and conditions of Creative Commons Attribution License (CC BY-NC-SA 4.0).